msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Device Capabilities:**

-**response**
+**response:**
 All tuya devices react to external or internal commands by sending messages, which we find in output from the *tuya-smart-device* nodes.
-All responses have the same format: one or more pairs _(dp: value)_, regardless of whether they are caused by PUSH, REFRESH, GET, SET, SCHEMA, MULTIPLE commands (see core.logging node).
+All responses have the same format: one or more pairs _(dp: value)_, regardless of whether they are caused by PUSH, REFRESH, GET, SET, SCHEMA, MULTIPLE commands (see CORE.logging node _Description_ for details).

 **MULTIPLE:** implemented in a few devices, it acts like many SETs.
 It can return: